The Cotlook A Index Plus – an explanation

 The introduction of electronic trading of cotton futures on ICE moved the goalposts for the trade, in that the luxury of putting out offers based on each day’s settlement and nothing then happening until open outcry re-opened became a thing of the past.
 Electronic trading now commences at 06.30 GMT each weekday and continues until 20.15 hours.

-Cotlook has been compiling the Cotlook A Index for almost 50 years, during which period its manner of calculation has been amended from time to time in order to accommodate changes in quality, countries of origin and the pattern of trade.
+Cotlook has been compiling the Cotlook A Index for over 50 years, during which period its manner of calculation has been amended from time to time in order to accommodate changes in quality, countries of origin and the pattern of trade.
 The Index is published at 14.30 hours UK time each day, which allows for the price evidence on which the individual components of the Index are based to be gathered from around the world during the preceding 24 hours.

 The price evidence reflects the influence of the preceding day’s ICE settlement values, for those growths for which offers have typically been based on New York.
 Indications suggest that the practice of the trade is still to reflect those settlement values in offers put to the market; however, account is taken of movements in futures in considering any bids received.